thirtythreeforty/neolink/README.md

 - `/status/battery_level` A simple % value of current battery level
 - `/status/pir` Sent in reply to a `/query/pir` an XML encoded version of the pir status
 - `/status/motion` Contains the motion detection alarm status. `on` for motion and `off` for still
 - `/status/ptz/preset` Sent in reply to a `/query/ptz/preset` an XML encoded version of the PTZ presets
-- `/status/preview` a base64 encoded camera image updated every 0.5s
+- `/status/preview` a base64 encoded camera image updated every 0.5s.
+Not
+  every camera supports the snapshot command needed for this.
+In such cases there will be no `/status/preview` message.

 Query Messages: